ninjasphere/sphere-factory-reset/factory-package/src/tree/README.md

 A manifest of all files is found in the file called factory.manifest.
 This file contains the SHA1 hash of each file in the distribution and can be used to check that a complete set of files with known contents has been received.

+The verifier-osx or verfier-win32.exe tools can be used to verify that you have received the correct versions of each file.
+Run the tools with an argument of --sha1-manifest=factory.manifest.

 The subdirectories are:

 01-SOM